MCT-TeamProject-CO2/Documentation/Node-Server/README.md

  ## Introduction

- The Node server is made to be modular by design, it uses a module loader to dynamically load modules and let these interact with each other in an easy to understand and interactive way.
+The Node-Server is responsible for providing the following functionality:
+ - REST API
+ - Sending out alerts (WS)
+ - Continuous data update (WS)

+It is entirely made to be fully modular without having to rewrite entire parts of the code base.
+Most of it should just be copy paste from older projects.

  ## Requirements